What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Methodology

-To build the graph structure of text segments, we treat each text segment as the pivot and connect its eight closest text segments as its 1-hop nodes.
+To build the graph structure of text segments, we treat each text segment as the pivot and connect its eight closest text segments (measured by the Euclidean distance of their center points) as its 1-hop nodes.
 Then, for each 1-hop node, we connect its four closest text segments (excluding the pivot).

-Here, the distance between two text segments is measured by the Euclidean distance of their center points.
-The pivot, 1-hop nodes and 2-hop nodes compose the basic graph structure for every text segment, which can be represented by an adjacency matrix $\mathcal{A}$.
-We consider the top three closest text segments of a pivot that should have a link with the pivot.
+The pivot, its 1-hop nodes and 2-hop nodes compose the basic graph structure for the text segment, which can be represented by an adjacency matrix $\mathcal{A}$.
+We consider the top three closest text segments of a pivot to have a link with the pivot.
 Similar to those in~\cite{41,27,11}, the graph convolution is represented by: